emecdelam/cloth_sim/README.md

 Most of the code is in `cloth.c` and is there simply to create the data structure, this takes some time at startup but once done the rendering is done it runs smoothly

+Reagarding the "wind" this is added to avoid a stalling cloth, a simple acceleration is added to each node

 ## Performance

 Overall you can expect 300 FPS on average with some lower time at startup